-We are running a week-long 'Get Back to Nature' campaign during Mental Health Awareness Week (10-16 May) to raise awareness about the benefits of nature to people's mental health and wellbeing - and we would love for you to get involved!
+We ran a week-long 'Get Back to Nature' campaign during Mental Health Awareness Week (10-16 May) to raise awareness about the benefits of nature to people's mental health and wellbeing.

 The benefits of nature on our mental health are powerful, and even small interactions with nature can really help.
 With that in mind, we want to help inspire you to spend a little more time in nature, whether you live deep in the middle of the countryside or deep in the inner city.